Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 – Xulhaz Mannan

 Homosexuality is illegal in Bangladesh, a law with its roots in British colonialism.
-Born in Bangladesh on 12 October 1976, Xulhaz was able to receive an extensive education.
-He was out as a gay man to his university friends and was quite open about his sexuality in a time and place when that was neither common nor safe.
-Most of the queer activity would happen online in Bangladesh and under pseudonyms.
+Born in Bangladesh on 12 October 1976, Xulhaz was out as a gay man to his university friends and was quite open about his sexuality in a time and place when that was neither common nor safe.
+In Bangladesh, most of the queer activity would happen online under pseudonyms.
 One friend described this saying:

 “People would make friends there, virtual friendship under pseudo names as no one trusted nobody … insecurity was high in that group, but he shared a series of photographs on Dhanmondi Lake on a winter morning and posted them under his real name Xulhaz Mannan.
 Xulhaz was the first openly gay person I had known.
 He was out to his close university and school friends, out to his colleagues, and everybody loved him to bits … he introduced me to a world where straight people did not care what my sexual orientation was.”